 Mulege Baja California, Mexico Travel Guide

-Winter (December - March): This period offers the most pleasant weather.
+Winter (December - March): This period presents the most pleasant weather.
 Temperatures range from 10°C (50°F) at night to a comfortable 25°C (77°F) during the day.
 Skies are generally clear, and humidity levels remain low.
-Water the weather in the Sea of Cortez are cooler; many of them feature fun swimming with a Wetsuit.
-This season is known for those escaping colder climates.
+Water the climate in the Sea of Cortez are cooler; many have fun swimming with a Wetsuit.
+This season is popular for those escaping colder climates.

-Spring (April - May): Temperatures begin to climb, usually from 20°C (68°F) during The month of april to 30 degrees celsius (86°F) during The month of may.
-The humidity remains low, making this an excellent time for outdoor activities before the strong summer heat.
+Spring (April - May): Temperatures begin to climb, typically from 20°C (68°F) in April to 30 degrees celsius (86°F) in May.
+Humidity stays low, making this an excellent time for outdoor activities before the strong summer heat.
 Summer (June - September): Expect very hot conditions.
-Daily temperatures often go beyond 35°C (95°F), frequently reaching 40°C (104°F) or more, especially during July and August.
+Daily temperatures often go beyond 35°C (95°F), frequently reaching 40°C (104°F) or more, especially in July and August.
 Humidity increases significantly, notably in late summer.
 Fall (October - November): Temperatures cool from summer highs, ranging from 25°C (77°F) to 30 degrees celsius (86°F).
 Humidity gradually decreases, making this a pleasant time to visit as the intense heat wanes and the water stays warm.

 High Season (November - April): Weather is ideal: mild, dry, sunny days.
 Popular for "snowbirds" and winter escapees.
 All outdoor activities are comfortable.
 Accommodation prices are higher, and the town experiences more crowds, especially around major holidays.

 Shoulder Season (May - June, October): Temperatures are pleasant, particularly in October.
-Crowds are fewer, and you may find more favorable deals on accommodation.
+Crowds are fewer, and you may find better offers on accommodation.
 This period is also fine for fishing and water sports.
 May can begin to feel warm.
 October still holds a slight risk of residual hurricane activity.
 Low Season (July - September): Accommodation prices are at their lowest, with very few tourists.
-Water is wonderfully warm for swimming and snorkeling, without hurricane activity.
-Expect extremely hot and humid conditions.
+Water is wonderfully warm for aquatic activities like swimming and snorkeling, without hurricane activity.
+Expect extremely warm and muggy conditions.
 This period holds the highest risk of hurricanes and tropical storms.
 Some smaller businesses may close.

 Very hot & humid